What you will learn in this article:

 Pros: Gel foam mattresses have the same benefits of memory foam, such as the feeling of comfort and being surrounded by softness.
 They are supportive of the spine and distribute weight evenly.
 They help prevent motion transfer, so they are a “quiet” sleeping option.
 Because it’s foam, it can easily be packaged and shipped.
 The gel also helps sleepers feel cooler throughout the night, which may help sleep quality.

 Cons: Same as memory foam.
-While polyurethane itself is non-off-gassing, viscoelastic foam has chemical additives that make the foam more flexible but also cause it to release all kinds of hazardous chemicals, including methylene chloride, methyl chloroform, formaldehyde, and other volatile organic compounds (VOCs).
+While polyurethane itself is non off-gassing, viscoelastic foam has chemical additives that make the foam more flexible but also cause it to release all kinds of hazardous chemicals, including methylene chloride, methyl chloroform, formaldehyde, and other volatile organic compounds (VOCs).
 With the addition of gel in the manufacturing process, these mattresses are more expensive than regular memory foam mattresses.
 As the gel deteriorates, the mattress may lose its firmness.

 7. Gel Matrix (Organix by IntelliBed)